-- 21 Air-to-Air AM frequencies are requested via the NIFC CDO who then - 22 coordinates with the Federal Aviation Administration (FAA).
-Frequencies - are engineered by the FAA with a service volume of 20NM radius with - 5,000ft AGL from incident latitude/longitude or other provided center point. - 25 If the needs of the incident require a larger radius, a request should be made - through the NIFC CDO to be coordinated with the FAA. - 27 Air-to-Ground FM frequencies will be authorized by agency frequency - managers and coordinated and assigned by the NIFC CDO.
-Frequencies are - assigned for incident use with a service volume of 20NM radius from - incident latitude/longitude or other provided center point and 3,000ft AGL - per agency Radio Frequency Authorization (RFA). - 32 Both AM and FM aviation frequency assignments will be used on an - interagency basis and a master record of these assignments is maintained by the - 34 NIFC CDO.
+- Air-to-Air AM frequencies are requested via the NIFC CDO who then coordinates with the Federal Aviation Administration (FAA).
+Frequencies are engineered by the FAA with a service volume of 20NM radius with - 5,000ft AGL from incident latitude/longitude or other provided center point. - 27 If the needs of the incident require a larger radius, a request should be made 28 through the NIFC CDO to be coordinated with the FAA. - Air-to-Ground FM frequencies will be authorized by agency frequency managers and coordinated and assigned by the NIFC CDO.
+Frequencies are assigned for incident use with a service volume of 20NM radius from - incident latitude/longitude or other provided center point and 3,000ft AGL per agency Radio Frequency Authorization (RFA). - With the exception of an emergency, aircraft shall not transmit over NIICD command repeaters. - 36 Both AM and FM aviation frequency assignments will be used on an - 37 interagency basis and a master record of these assignments is maintained by the - 38 NIFC CDO.